windmill-labs/windmilldocs/docs/getting_started/0_scripts_quickstart/3_go_quickstart/index.md

 Windmill gives you an online editor to work on your Scripts.
 The left-side is the editor itself.
-The right-side lets you preview the UI that Windmill will generate from the Script's signature and show to Script users.
+The right-side lets you preview the UI that Windmill will generate from the Script's signature - this will be visible to the users of the Script.
 You can easily preview that UI, provide input values, and test your script there.

 ![Editor for Go](./editor_go.png)